 The webpage has gone from being rated like junk to being rated far, far better.
 It’s still not where I’d like it to be, but that’s another issue for another time.

-His results from implementing a fix would appear that “google penalises any content that is not seen in it’s render” so rectifying this bug on any site that encounters it is a must.
+His results from implementing a fix would appear to indicate that “Google penalises any content that is not seen in its render”, so rectifying this bug on any site that encounters it is a must.

 value in pixels to the element that has a height: